liuyc18/leetcode/README.md

 > @Author : liuyc18

 * This is a personal repository for recording ideas when solving problems on leetcode, including **daily practise** and **weekly/biweekly contests**.

+* About problem status:
+    * AC: Accepted
+    * AT: Attemped
+    * NT: Not Tried